 Kindred real estate is some of the most expensive in North Dakota, although Kindred house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Kindred isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kindred are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kindred is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Kindred is a city of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Kindred who work in healthcare (12.28%), office and administrative support (11.52%), and architecture and engineering (7.49%).

 Also of interest is that Kindred has more people living here who work in computers and math than 95% of the places in the US.